-This document was developed by the Ministry of Education in collaboration with the BC Centre for Disease Control, Indigenous rightsholders and education partners - including teachers, parents and school leaders - to outline the principles and requirements for maintaining safe learning environments.
-These comprehensive guidelines build on the Public Health Communicable Disease Guidance for K-12 Schools developed by the BC Centre for Disease Control (BCCDC) to ensure schools have effective measures in place to prevent the transmission of COVID-19.
+This document reflects guidelines which were developed by the Ministry of Education in collaboration with the Ministry of Health, Indigenous rightsholders and education partners - including teachers, parents and school leaders - to outline the principles and requirements for maintaining safe learning environments.
+Their comprehensive guidelines build on the COVID-19 Public Health Guidance for K-12 Schools developed by the BCCDC to ensure schools have effective measures in place to prevent the transmission of COVID-19.